maurobernardi/fdaSP/README.md

 The following functions are implemented:

 - `geom_ubar` : Uniform width bar charts
 - `geom_horizon` : Horizon charts (modified from
   <https://github.com/AtherEnergy/ggTimeSeries>)
 - `coord_proj` : Like `coord_map`, only better (prbly shld use this with
   `geom_cartogram` as `geom_map`’s new defaults are ugh)
 - `geom_xspline` : Connect control points/observations with an X-spline
 - `stat_xspline` : Connect control points/observations with an X-spline
 - `geom_bkde` : Display a smooth density estimate (uses
   `KernSmooth::bkde`)
 - `geom_stateface`: Use ProPublica’s StateFace font in ggplot2 plots
 - `geom_bkde2d` : Contours from a 2d density estimate. (uses
   `KernSmooth::bkde2D`)
 - `stat_bkde` : Display a smooth density estimate (uses
   `KernSmooth::bkde`)
 - `stat_bkde2d` : Contours from a 2d density estimate. (uses
   `KernSmooth::bkde2D`)
 - `stat_ash` : Compute and display a univariate averaged shifted histogram (polynomial kernel) (uses `ash::ash1`/`ash::bin1`)
 - `geom_encircle`: Automatically enclose points in a polygon
 - `byte_format`: + helpers. e.g. turn `10000` into `10 Kb`
 - `geom_lollipop()`: Dead easy lollipops (horizontal or vertical)
 - `geom_dumbbell()` : Dead easy dumbbell plots
 - `stat_stepribbon()` : Step ribbons
 - `annotation_ticks()` : Add minor ticks to identity, exp(1) and exp(10)
   axis scales independently of each other.
 - `geom_spikelines()` : Instead of geom_vline and geom_hline a pair of
   segments that originate from same c(x,y) are drawn to the respective axes.

-- plotly integration for a few of the ^^ geoms

 ### Required libraries